Searching clinical trials registers: guidance and recommendations for systematic reviewers

 3Health Technology Assessment Team, NHMRC Clinical Trials Centre, University of Sydney, Australia

 4Centre for Health Communication and Participation, La Trobe University, Australia

 Background: Clinical trial registers provide information on planned, ongoing and completed trials, both published and unpublished.
-Gold standard systematic reviews mandate searching trial registers since it allows retrieval of unpublished information, thereby reducing publication bias, research waste, and improving reliability of the generated evidence.
-However, searching trial registers is often challenging and guidance is lacking.
+Gold standard systematic reviews mandate searching trial registers because it allows retrieval of unpublished information, thereby reducing publication bias and research waste and improving reliability of the generated evidence.
+However, searching trial registers is often challenging, and guidance is lacking.